xaviave/.gmx_formation/sources/Part_1.md

 # Day 1 of gmx programming formation
-## I. Vocabulary and word meaning:
+# A. Vocabulary and word meaning:

 1. Question google, the people around you and obviously you: What is a programming and scripting language and why are there so many of them?
 2. Read [this](https://learnxinyminutes.com/docs/c/).